StevenHuang41/RAG-based_notes_helper/data/notes_helper.md

 * process:

-1. Notes in `data/` are split into small text chunks
+1. Notes in `data/` are read using memory-safe streaming loaders
+2. Texts are split into overlapping chunks
-2. Each chunk is encoded into a dense vector through HuggingFace sentence embedding model
+3. Each chunk is embeded into a dense vector through HuggingFace sentence embedding model
-3. Vectors are indexed with FAISS for fast similarity search
+4. Vectors are indexed with **Faiss** for fast similarity search
-4. User questions are embedded using the same model used in chunks embedding
+5. User questions are embedded using the same model used in chunks embedding
-5. Only top k most relevant chunks are retrieved
+6. Only top k most relevant chunks are retrieved
-6. Retrieved chunks are passed to LLM to generate an answer
+7. Retrieved chunks are injected into LLM prompt to generate an answer

-The LLM does *not* have access to the full notes
+The LLM does **NOT** see:
+- the full notes
-It only sees the retrieved chunks
+- unrelated chunks
+- any external knowledge

+---

+## Design Principles

+- **Source of truth stays external**
+  Notes remain the only knowledge base

+- **No fine-tuning**
+  Knowledge updates without retraining

+- **Memory safety**
+  Large note files are processed line-by-line

+- **Transparency**
+  Answers can be traced back to source files

 ---